nguyenbaptiste92/randconvpruning/README.md

 By modifying the settings (parser arguments) on thoses files, our experiments can be reproduced.

 * You can select the gpu which will be used with the parameter "-g".
 To run the programm with several gpu ([tf.distribute.MirroredStrategy](https://www.tensorflow.org/api_docs/python/tf/distribute/MirroredStrategy)), use "--multi_gpu".

+## Refactor

+* Use CI/CD tools like [ClearML](https://clear.ml/) to save logs instead of tensorboard and local files

+* Split Trainer into smaller function (rand_conv, pruning)

+* Separate SNIP pruning from the rand conv